Justice-Through-Code/fall_2020/challenges/06_bootcamp_logic/logic_challenge_3.md

 #### Challenge 3.2.1 - Creating variables
-1. Create variables to store the current approximate market price of these 5 companies - Alphabet (Google), Amazon, Apple, Facebook and Microsoft.
+* Create variables to store the current approximate market price of these 5 companies - Alphabet (Google), Amazon, Apple, Facebook and Microsoft.

-### Challenge 3.2.2 - Taking user input
+#### Challenge 3.2.2 - Taking user input
-1. Write code to take in the name of the client as the user input.
+* Write code to take in the name of the client as the user input.
-2. Write code to get his savings as user input.
+* Write code to get his savings as user input.
-3. Write code to find out which stock does the client is interested in as user input.
+* Write code to find out which stock does the client is interested in as user input.

-### Challenge 3.2.3 - Perform user-specific calculations
+#### Challenge 3.2.3 - Perform user-specific calculations
-1. Based on the 3 user inputs, calculate the number of stocks that can be purchased by using conditional (if-elif-else) statements.
+* Based on the 3 user inputs, calculate the number of stocks that can be purchased by using conditional (if-elif-else) statements.

-### Challenge 3.2.4 - Output
+#### Challenge 3.2.4 - Output
-1. Print the output in this format
+* Print the output in this format

 ```console
 Alex has $5000 in savings and he can buy 50 shares of Apple at the current price of $100.
 ```

+### Challenge 3.3 - Push to Github

+Great job!
+Now, as the final part of your workflow for this challenge, let's stage (`git add .`), commit (*don't forget a commit message*), and push the `logic_challenge.py` script you worked on to your `jtc_class_code` github repository.

+* Remember to check your Github repo online at the end to make sure this worked